petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/using-oauth2-to-authorize-users.md

    These values are needed later in the sample React app.

-1. Click on the _Scopes_ tab at the top of the page.
+1. Click the _Scopes_ tab at the top of the page.
 Scroll down, click _LIFERAY.HEADLESS.ADMIN.USER_, then check the box for _read data on your behalf_.

    ![Enable read privileges for LIFERAY.HEADLESS.ADMIN.USER.](./securing-your-app-with-oauth2/images/02.png)